Dogo Argentino History/Origin

 The Dogo Argentino originated in the province of Cordoba, in central Argentina.
 Dr. Antonio Nores Martinez, a well-known doctor, created the breed in 1928.
 Coming from a family with a passion for dogs, he set the standards for the Dogo Argentino by crossbreeding several purebreds with the old fighting dog from Cordoba.
 Through careful selection over generations, he achieved his goal and established the first family of Dogo Argentinos.

 Initially, people viewed the breed as a fighting dog.
-However, Dr. Nores Martinez's interest in hunting revealed the breed's hunting skills.
+However, Dr. Nores Martinez’s interest in hunting revealed the breed’s hunting skills.
 The Dogo Argentino soon became known as an excellent big-game hunting dog.
-Over time, the breed has shown versatility, proving to be a noble companion and a loyal protector.

 Its strength, tenacity, keen sense of smell, and bravery make it ideal for hunting wild boars, peccaries, pumas, and other predators in Argentina.
-The Dogo Argentino's harmony, balance, and athletic build enable it to endure long trips in any weather and fiercely engage with prey.
-In 1973, the FCI recognized it as the first and only Argentine breed, thanks to the efforts of Dr. Augustin Nores Martinez, the creator's brother.
+The Dogo Argentino’s harmony, balance, and athletic build enable it to endure long trips in any weather and fiercely engage with prey.

-The Dogo Argentino is a loyal breed with a strong territorial instinct, making them excellent watchdogs.
+The Dogo Argentino is one of the dog breeds that is loyal with a strong territorial instinct, making them excellent watchdogs.
 They are fierce defenders of their human families, including children, displaying a protective nature that ensures the safety of their loved ones.
-Their strong prey drive contributes to their exceptional hunting abilities, allowing them to take down wild boars with ferocity and strength.

 The Dogo Argentino is known for its bold and protective temperament.
 It is fiercely loyal to its family and shows affection, especially to children.
 This breed naturally takes on the role of a vigilant watchdog due to its strong sense of territory.